meltemktn/Team-Arginine-HackBio/stage-1/README.md

 $P(t) = \frac{1}{1 + \left(\frac{1 - P_0}{P_0}\right) * e^{-rt}}$

-After running the function, a plot is created.
-To simulate changes in the concentrations for 100 times, a for loop with
+After running the function, a plot is set up.
+To simulate changes in the concentrations for 100 times, a for loop with random initial concentration values and random growth rates is created.
+Next, these random values are given as inputs for the logistic growth curve function, along with the defined time range.
+The function is run for 100 times within the loop, while lines for each output are generated with randomly selected colors from the RGB scale.

 **Function 3: Determining the time to reach 80% of the maximum growth - based on Function 2**